-Badriah Hamelink is an artist that specializes in abstract sculpture and spatial projects that boarder on architecture.
+Badriah Hamelink is an artist that specializes in abstract sculpture and spatial projects.
 The minimal has a central role in her works.
 It is not an impersonal minimalism, devoid of any meaning, quite the contrary.
 It is a minimalism that is highly charged with meaning.
 This seemingly simple style helps Hamelink to convey the essence of a sculpture, without obscuring its meaning with to much detail.
-The same minimalist approach is apparent in her naming of the works.
-Hamelink steers clear from explanatory titles, since to much meaning can, in turn, obscure the expressiveness of the sculpture itself.
-In order to achieve this state of simplicity, any volume that is not absolutely vital is removed.
+In order to achieve this state of simplicity, any volume that is not absolutely vital to the content is removed.
 This process of elimination denudes the truth that speaks threw the form and offers the onlooker a point of view that is free from background noise.

 Hamelinks materials of choice are usually tough and not particularly easy to shape.
 A great love of hers is the very rock of which our planet is formed; a material that predated mankind with millions of years and still shows signs of its own genesis.
-This is a material out of which man has made its artifacts since the dawn of human civilization.
-Such ancient practices fascinate the artist to the extent that she has gone and learned how to master stone carving, metal casting, milling and welding, patinating, stone splitting and many other techniques.
-That way she retains complete control over the shaping of the surfaces and thereby of all the choices that are made that eventually determine the outcome.
+This is the material out of which man has made its artifacts since the dawn of human civilization.
+Such ancient practices fascinate the artist.
+The undiluted and direct appearance and symbolism that is distinctive to ancient civilizations is also to be found in Hamelinks work, but simultaneously her work is firmly rooted in the here and now, combining ancient techniques with new materials into a visual language of its own.